HOW YOU LEARN (INTER-COMPREHENSION AND TRANS-LANGUAGING METHOD)

 ITAL 111 was designed in connection to Montclair State University’s designation as Hispanic Serving Institution.
-Around 30% of the undergraduate population on campus is made up of Hispanic/LatinX students: the course serves this community while also appealing to all Spanish language learners on campus with an intermediate knowledge of the language.
+Around 30% of the undergraduate population on campus is made up of Hispanic/Latin@ students: the course serves this community while also appealing to all Spanish language learners on campus with an intermediate knowledge of the language.
 In embracing MSU’s historical diversity in terms of pluri-lingualism and pluri-culturalism, whose strength the university intends to grow “as the State of NJ expands its diversity” (MSU Strategic Plan, Objective 2.1), ITAL 111 addresses a bi-lingual population and effectively fosters tri-lingualism.

 ITALIAN FOR SPANISH SPEAKERS ON OTHER CAMPUSES

 Courses of this nature are offered at California State University Long Beach, University of California at Santa Barbara, Georgetown University, and Pepperdine University, among others.
 In a number of these campuses, Italian for Spanish speakers is taught as an intensive class of 6 credits or as part of a sequence.
 Of particular note are the courses offered at California State University Long Beach, where an NEH project has provided tools to explore inter-linguistic acquisition involving Italian in many directions (the textbook Juntos, K-16 collaborations, applied research).

 CSULB has three courses that count for four (course list)

 UCSB has two terms that count for three (course description)